 The Japan–Australia Economic Partnership Agreement (JAEPA) provides valuable access for Australia's exporters and will support further two-way investment.
 JAEPA entered into force in January 2015.

 The Japan–Australia Economic Partnership Agreement (JAEPA) entered into force on 15 January 2015.

-Conclusion of negotiations on JAEPA was announced in Tokyo on 7 April 2014 by Prime Minister Tony Abbott and Prime Minister Shinzo Abe.
-Prime Minister Abbott and Prime Minister Abe signed the agreement on 8 July 2014 in Canberra.
+Prime Minister Tony Abbott and Prime Minister Shinzo Abe announced that negotiations on the agreement had concluded on 7 April 2014, and signed the agreement on 8 July 2014 in Canberra.

-The Agreement provides valuable preferential access for Australia's exports will support further growth in two-way investment.
-JAEPA is by far the most liberalising trade agreement Japan has ever concluded.
+The agreement provides valuable preferential access for Australia's exporters and will support further growth in two-way investment.
+JAEPA is by far the most liberalising trade agreement Japan has ever negotiated and implemented.

 Australia and Japan are natural partners, with highly complementary economies.
 The agreement will bring our economies and societies even closer and underpin a strong relationship for many years to come.

 To help you make the most of JAEPA, you can read the FTA information and fact sheets that summarise the main outcomes in a variety of sectors.